 This year for In-Depth, we’re using the book “How to Have a Beautiful Mind” by Edward De Bono to guide us through the project.
 The book talks about how to have a beautiful mind (as the title explains) and how to have beautiful conversation with others.
 Over the course of a few weeks, we’ll learn about the skills talked about in the book and apply them to our In-Depth project.
-This week we read chapters six to seven.
+This week we read chapters nine and ten.

 In Chapter 9 of De Bono’s How to Have a Beautiful Mind, he talks about concepts.
 Concepts is a word that I throw around a lot or use as a synonym for other words, but De Bono talks about it in a way where it holds a lot of importance.
 Concepts are described as ‘parent’ or big ideas to smaller more specific ones.
 For example, the books uses the example of a parking meter.
 The ‘concept’ of a parking meter is to gain money from the need of car parks, but the actual parking meter itself is a specific way that the concept is carried out.
 The big takeaway from this chapter was that as we learn a new skill, there will be many big concepts that will require you to navigate and figure out.
 For example, there were a lot of new concepts introduced to me as I learned the bass.
 Concepts like ‘getting a sound out of the strings’ and ‘getting many different (note) sounds out of bass’ were some of the beginning ideas that I was introduced to.
 Recently, the concepts that I’ve been trying to wrap my head around are ones such as ‘playing bass along with a song’, ‘getting the right sounds/sound effects out of the bass’ and ‘getting faster and more accurate when playing bass’.